A guide to appropriate terms & words when talking or writing about Aboriginal topics

 First Nations peoples

 ‘Aboriginal’ which in Latin means ‘from the beginning’ and other such European words are used because there is no Aboriginal word that refers to all Aboriginal people in Australia.
 Sometimes ‘Indigenous people(s)’ is also acceptable.|

 Always capitalise ‘Aboriginal’ to show your respect.

 The more specific the better: Aboriginal language group names such as ‘Koori’, ‘Murri’ or ‘Nyoongah’ are always more appropriate for the areas where they apply.
 It implies also a connection to country: “We like to be acknowledge[d] by the spirit of our grounds, e.g. Karrna, Narunnga, not ‘Aboriginal people’.”
-(If in Munich for the Octoberfest you wouldn’t talk to a ‘European’ either, it would be a ‘Bavarian’.)
+(If you were in Munich for the Oktoberfest, you wouldn’t talk to a ‘European’ either, it would be a ‘Bavarian’.)

 Consider using ‘New Australians’ instead of ‘other Australians’ to avoid us-them concepts.

 |Uluru is the Aboriginal name for this significant site in Central Australia which should be respected and recognised.
 This recognition of Aboriginal Australia is fundamental to social justice.|

 Categorising or classifying people and assuming that there are real differences between Aboriginal people of different areas is offensive.|